Reacquainting

 Jasher 21:18-21

-The wife of Ishmael conceived and bore 4 sons and 2 daughters, and Ishmael, along with his mother, wife, and children, went back to the wilderness.
-They set up tents in the wilderness where they lived, traveling and resting periodically.
-God blessed Ishmael with flocks, herds, and tents because of his father Abraham, and he became prosperous in cattle.
-Ishmael lived in the deserts and tents, continuously traveling and resting for a long time, and he did not see his father’s face.
+Ishmael’s wife gave birth to 4 sons and 2 daughters.
+Ishmael, along with his mother, his wife, and their children, returned to the wilderness.
+They lived there in tents, traveling and resting at intervals.
+Because of his father Abraham, God blessed Ishmael with flocks, herds, and tents, and he became wealthy in livestock.
+Ishmael continued living a nomadic life in the desert for a long time and did not see his father during that period.

 Rising Action